 Overdrawn Account

-7.1 This next section applies only between the United States and Person and addresses both overdraws of a monthly allocation (see 1.3) of Person’s total storage volume and overdraws during the final withdrawal of Person’s remaining Primary and Secondary Private Helium under this Contract (if Person’s final withdrawal occurs during the United States’ management of the Federal Helium System) and associated potential disconnection from the Federal Helium System.
+7.1 This next section applies only between the United States and Person and addresses both overdraws of a monthly allocation (see 1.3) of Person’s total storage volume and overdraws during the final withdrawal of Person’s remaining Primary Private Helium under this Contract (if Person’s final withdrawal occurs during the United States’ management of the Federal Helium System) and associated potential disconnection from the Federal Helium System.

 (a) The United States will provide e-mail notification that the storage account is overdrawn.